 reasonable and proper rent for premises demised or let by a Member or director to the Company; and

-grants, loans, donations or any other kind of financial assistance to an Affiliated Club Member, or to any organisation or agency which is represented on the board of Directors, provided that any such payment is in furtherance of the Company’s Objects.
+grants, loans, donations or any other kind of financial assistance to an Affiliated Club, or to any organisation or agency which is represented on the board of Directors, provided that any such payment is in furtherance of the Company’s Objects.

 A Director's duty under the Act to avoid a conflict of interest with the Company does not apply to any transaction authorised by this article 4.